TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          **Example:**

-         The pages with these uid-number will NOT be within the menu!!
+         The pages with these uid-numbers will NOT be within the menu!
          Additionally the current page is always excluded too. ::

             excludeUidList = 34,2,current

-   Default

 .. container:: table-row